YOLO-NAS-Bench: A Surrogate Benchmark with Self-Evolving Predictors for YOLO Architecture Search: Experiments

 \paragraph{Predictor type comparison.} \cref{tab:predictor-ablation} compares five predictor types trained on the initial 1{,}000-architecture pool: LightGBM~\cite{ke2017lightgbm}, XGBoost~\cite{chen2016xgboost}, NGBoost~\cite{duan2020ngboost}, Random Forest~\cite{breiman2001random}, and MLP.
 Among the tree-based methods, LightGBM achieves the best balance of $R^2$ (0.768) and sKT (0.699), followed closely by NGBoost (sKT 0.704) and XGBoost ($R^2$ 0.758).
 Random Forest lags slightly behind.
 The MLP baseline performs poorly.
 These results justify our choice of LightGBM as the base model for the predictor.

 \paragraph{Self-Evolving vs.\ random expansion.} To disentangle whether the predictor improvement stems from the Self-Evolving mechanism or merely from increasing the training pool size, we conduct an ablation: we train 200 randomly sampled architectures on COCO-mini, add them to the initial 1{,}000 architectures, and retrain the ensemble predictor.
-For fair comparison, we also truncate Self-Evolving when the pool reaches 1{,}200 architectures. \cref{tab:self-evolving-ablation} reports the results.
-Random expansion yields $R^2=0.776$ and sKT$=0.701$, while Self-Evolving achieves $R^2=0.798$ and sKT$=0.738$.
+For fair comparison, we also truncate Self-Evolving when the pool reaches 1{,}200 architectures.
+As shown in \cref{tab:self-evolving-ablation}, random expansion yields $R^2=0.776$ and sKT$=0.701$, while Self-Evolving achieves $R^2=0.798$ and sKT$=0.738$.
 The clear gap (+0.022 $R^2$, +0.037 sKT) confirms that the gain is attributable to the targeted enrichment of high-performance architectures by the Self-Evolving loop, rather than to the increase in data size alone.

-\subsection{Limitations and future work.}
+\subsection{Limitations and Future Work}

 The current benchmark is built on COCO-mini (10\% of COCO) and measures latency on a single GPU (NVIDIA P40).
-To ensure the authenticity of latency measurements across different platforms, we do not model a latency predictor in the same way as mAP; thus, when using this benchmark for NAS, one still needs to measure the latency of each architecture empirically.
+To ensure the authenticity of latency measurements across different platforms, we do not build a surrogate latency predictor as we do for mAP; thus, when using this benchmark for NAS, one still needs to measure the latency of each architecture empirically.
 But this cost is acceptable compared to the error that a latency predictor would introduce on unseen hardware.
 Extending \ours{} to the full COCO dataset, diverse hardware platforms (edge GPUs, mobile NPUs), and additional tasks such as instance segmentation and pose estimation are natural next steps.